18dmontgomery/pascal-compiler-project/README.md

 For project 3, I decorated our grammar to give the language the ability to do type checking and scope checking.
 This was done by creating a semantic analyzer that used the lex tokens developed in the first project, a decorated parse tree, and multiple error handling functions.
 We were asked to follow the standard scope checking rules for pascal and complete type checking.
 For project 4, I was asked to compute memory addresses for local variables in the scope.
 The memory addresses were dependent on the variable type and size.

 ## Want more details?
 I created a document for each project, explaing what the tasks were and how I went about completing each.
-These can be found here:
+These can be found in the documentation folder.